+Operating, Delivery, Trauma Rooms 150 fc

+These illumination levels must be provided within a six-foot perimeter of the

+table or stretcher with the remainder of the room provided with a minimum of 75

+foot-candle (fc).

-Operating, Delivery, Trauma Rooms These illumination levels must be provided within a six-foot perimeter of the table or stretcher with the remainder of the room provided with a minimum of 75 foot-candle (fc).
-150 fc 75.6 Critical Task Areas Cardiac catheterization labs Angiography Interventional radiology Scrub sinks Central sterile task locations Patient exam or treatment locations Decontamination task locations Pharmacy and laboratory hoods Intensive care bed and bassinet locations Labor, delivery, recovery, postpartum bed locations Post anesthesia care unit or cardiovascular recovery unit Procedure rooms Autopsy 75 fc The 75 fc is the minimum for patient examination, resuscitation, or a procedure patient vicinity.
-The patient vicinity is defined as three feet around the sides an the patient bed or table.
-The remainder of these rooms must be a minimum of 1 d head of The 75 fc level is required in some areas for patient emergencies and resuscitation It is not intended to require this lighting level during normal procedures, such a catheterizations.
+Critical Task Areas 75 fc

+Cardiac catheterization labs Angiography Interventional radiology Scrub sinks Central sterile task locations Patient exam or treatment locations Decontamination task locations Pharmacy and laboratory hoods Intensive care bed and bassinet locations Labor, delivery, recovery, postpartum bed locations Post anesthesia care unit or cardiovascular recovery unit Procedure rooms Autopsy The 75 fc is the minimum for patient examination, resuscitation, or a procedure in the patient vicinity.
+The patient vicinity is defined as three feet around the sides and head of the patient bed or table.
+The remainder of these rooms must be a minimum of 15 fc.
+The 75 fc level is required in some areas for patient emergencies and resuscitation events.
+It is not intended to require this lighting level during normal procedures, such as cardiac catheterizations.
 Fixed task lighting must be on emergency power.
-Specialized Task Areas Food service work counter Medication preparation and dispensing locations Nurse, physician, and clinician charting locations Laboratories Triage areas Hot lab task locations Dialysis patient locations 50 fc
+Specialized Task Areas 50 fc Food service work counter Medication preparation and dispensing locations Nurse, physician, and clinician charting locations Laboratories Triage areas Hot lab task locations Dialysis patient locations